DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-06-updating-how-organisations-manage-their-locations.md

 ---
 title: Updating how organisations manage their locations
-description: We improved the process of adding and editing locations and now allow providers to remove locations
+description: We improved the process of managing locations and now allow providers to remove locations
 date: 2022-06-06
 screenshots:
   items: